EOgundimu300/HeckmanSelect/README.md

     Bootstrap internal validation technique to correct for overoptimism in predictions - mboot is the number of bootstrap samples.
 The function takes the object created by
     ProbitLasso.

+# How to use the Package
+ library(HeckmanSelect)
+## Example simulated data
+data()
+## Data sets in package HeckmanSelect:
+#AmEx American Express Credit Card data
+#binHeckman Simulated data